WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week04/lecture04p1.md

  * ipywidgets
  * traitlets and IPython/Jupyter

-These will build to the viz engine `bqplot` for next week and Javascript in the near future.
+These will build to the viz engine `bqplot` for next week and Altair in the near future (with hints of JavaScript sprinkled in).

 ---